lalithmanokar/cloud-sf-extension-cap-sample/README.md

    10. In `Review and Run` tab - click on `run now`

  6. Configuring the event flow.
 This step ensures that when the event is triggered, the integration created in the above step is run.
-   1. Search for `intelligent service` in the demo instance search bar.
+   1. Search for `Intelligent Service` in the demo instance search bar.
-   2. Select `Employment termination` event.
+   2. Select `Employment Termination` event.
 There are many more events available, in our scenario,
    3. Add integration for the existing flow:
-      - click on `Integration` under `Activities`. (on the right-hand side corner)
+      - Click on `Integration` under `Activities`. (on the right-hand side corner)
       - Select the integration created in the previous step. click on `Add integration`

-### Step 4: Setup your own IAS tenant for authentication [Optional]
+### Step 5: Setup your own IAS tenant for authentication [Optional]

 1. Request [IAS tenant ID](https://tenants.ias.only.sap/)
 2. Follow [SAP CF subaccount trust configuration](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7c6aa87459764b179aeccadccd4f91f3.html#loioaedb8eed952b41c4b87c50b92bf651e4)